kwroble/jabberwock/README.md

 [pyaxl](https://pypi.org/project/pyaxl/) to use
 [zeep](https://pypi.org/project/zeep/) instead of
 [suds-jurko](https://pypi.org/project/suds-jurko/) as the SOAP-based web service client for calls to the AXL API.
-I recommend [SoupUI](http://www.soapui.org/) it if you want to work with this library, as it helps in analyzing and understanding how the WSDL from Cisco CallManager is composed.
+I recommend using [SoupUI](http://www.soapui.org/) if you want to work with this library, as it helps in analyzing and understanding how the WSDL from Cisco CallManager is composed.

 jabberwock is licensed under the ZPL 2.1, see LICENSE.txt for details.